 Transit agencies across the country are working on different aspects of this problem.
 Bay Area Rapid Transit (BART) is developing a real-time escalator feed to represent whether escalators are functional and which direction they are running.
 WMATA already uses GIS-based maps of its stations, including elevator locations.
 NYC Transit offers a real-time feed describing elevator status, but it is not yet integrated with GTFS.
-NYC Transit is also working with Cambridge Systematics and MobilityData to develop a draft data specification to enable station navigation, which could in turn be
+NYC Transit is also working with Cambridge Systematics and Trillium to develop a draft data specification to enable station navigation, which could in turn be used by any agency.

-Figure 5.
-GTFS Pathways Proposal

-Diagram from the "GTFS Pathways Proposal", with credit to Candy Chan and Project Subway NYC used by any agency.
 SFMTA is developing a GTFS-integrated realtime elevator and escalator status feed.
 Maryland MTA is conducting a system-wide inventory of ADA-accessible sidewalks near bus stops.
+GTFS currently lacks the capability of fully modeling transit stop access through stations, station entrances, elevators, escalators, and pathways.
+The "Pathways (and levels) proposal" is based on work and input from Google, Transit App, Trillium, Cambridge Systematics, MBTA, and NYC Transit to model station facilities.
+NYC Transit is planning to utilize parts of this data format for a new official trip planner.
+The proposal demonstrates a working model where shared problems are identified and idiosyncratic project-specific solutions are synthesized into a shared specification.